ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    support pre-Armv8.4 platforms (aka not implementing the ``FEAT_SEL2`` extension).

+-  ``ENABLE_SPMD_LP`` : This boolean option is used jointly with the SPM Dispatcher option (``SPD=spmd``).
+When enabled (1) it indicates support for logical partitions in EL3, managed by the SPMD as defined in the FF-A 1.2 specification.
+This flag is disabled by default.
+This flag must not be used if ``SPMC_AT_EL3`` is enabled.
+This is an experimental feature.

 -  ``SPM_MM`` : Boolean option to enable the Management Mode (MM)-based Secure
    Partition Manager (SPM) implementation.
 The default value is ``0`` (disabled).
 This option cannot be enabled (``1``) when SPM Dispatcher is